Send Broadcasts automatically on a date and time of your choosing.

 A pop-up will appear, allowing you to confirm.

-Once you click Schedule Broadcast, the Broadcast will be queued up and sent at your specified date and time! 🚀
+Once you click Schedule Broadcast, the Broadcast will be queued and sent on your specified date and time.